Hurricane Sandy: Hispaniola

-In Haiti, which was still recovering from both the 2010 earthquake and the ongoing cholera outbreak, at least 54 people died, and approximately 200,000 were left homeless as a result of four days of ongoing rain from Hurricane Sandy.
+In Haiti, which was still recovering from both the 2010 earthquake and the 2010s cholera outbreak, a total of 75 people died, and approximately 200,000 were left homeless as a result of four days of ongoing rain from Hurricane Sandy.
 Heavy damage occurred in Port-Salut after rivers overflowed their banks.
 In the capital of Port-au-Prince, streets were flooded by the heavy rains, and it was reported that "the whole south of the country is underwater".
 Most of the tents and buildings in the city's sprawling refugee camps and the Cité Soleil neighborhood were flooded or leaking, a repeat of what happened earlier in the year during the passage of Hurricane Isaac.
 Crops were also wiped out by the storm and the country would be making an appeal for emergency aid.
 Damage in Haiti was estimated at $750 million (2012 USD), making it the costliest tropical cyclone in Haitian history.
 In the month following Sandy, a resurgence of cholera linked to the storm killed at least 44 people and infected more than 5,000 others.

 In the neighboring Dominican Republic, two people were killed and 30,000 people evacuated.
 An employee of CNN estimated 70% of the streets in Santo Domingo were flooded.
 One person was killed in Juana Díaz, Puerto Rico after being swept away by a swollen river.

 Cuba

 At least 55,000 people were evacuated before Hurricane Sandy's arrival.
 While moving ashore, the storm produced waves up to 29 ft and a 6 ft storm surge that caused extensive coastal flooding.
 There was widespread damage, particularly to Santiago de Cuba where 132,733 homes were damaged, of which 15,322 were destroyed and 43,426 lost their roof.
 Electricity and water services were knocked out, and most of the trees in the city were damaged.
-Total losses throughout Santiago de Cuba province is estimated as high as $2 billion (2012 USD).
+Total losses throughout Santiago de Cuba province is estimated as high as $2 billion.
 Sandy killed 11 people in the country – nine in Santiago de Cuba Province and two in Guantánamo Province; most of the victims were trapped in destroyed houses.
 This makes Sandy the deadliest hurricane to hit Cuba since 2005, when Hurricane Dennis killed 16 people.

 Bahamas

 A NOAA automated station at Settlement Point on Grand Bahama Island reported sustained winds of 49 mph and a wind gust of 63 mph.
 One person died from falling off his roof while attempting to fix a window shutter in the Lyford Cay area on New Providence.
 Another died in the Queen's Cove area on Grand Bahama Island where he drowned after the sea surge trapped him in his apartment.
 Portions of the Bahamas lost power or cellular service, including an islandwide power outage on Bimini.
 Five homes were severely damaged near Williams's Town.
-Overall damage in the Bahamas was about $700 million (2012 USD), with the most severe damage on Cat Island and Exuma where many houses were heavily damaged by wind and storm surge.
+Overall damage in the Bahamas was about $700 million, with the most severe damage on Cat Island and Exuma where many houses were heavily damaged by wind and storm surge.